TheMaster1127/HTpy/README.md

 #### Usage Example

-Currently, HTpy supports a basic `msgbox` command.
+So far HTpy supports a basic `msgbox` command.
 Here's an example of HTpy syntax:

 ```plaintext
 msgbox, Hello HTpy!